 To that I say, No. You are selling a falsehood; and in the process, undermining your worth, talents, and profitability.
 That’s the truth.

-I have spoken about this many times over the last few months, and every single time I ask the same questions: “How many of you call your service “Day-Of” but actually start working with your clients four weeks before their wedding?”
+I have spoken about this many times and every single time I ask the same questions: “How many of you call your service “Day-Of” but actually start working with your clients four weeks before their wedding?”
 Or, “How many of you call your services “Month-Of”, but actually start working six weeks prior to the wedding?”